uqlibrary/technology-training/Python/python_intro.md

 data = pd.read_csv("https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv")
 ```

-Some functions are useful to familiarise yourself with the data:
+Now that we have stored our dataset as a variable, we can use the "dot notation" to create commands that are useful to explore the data:

 ```python
 data.shape